OWASP/owasp-mastg/tests/0x06j-Testing-Resiliency-Against-Reverse-Engineering/MASTG-TEST-0089.md

 ---
 masvs_v1_id:
-- MSTG-RESILIENCE-1
+- MSTG-RESILIENCE-2
 masvs_v2_id:
-- MASVS-RESILIENCE-1
+- MASVS-RESILIENCE-4
 platform: ios
-title: Testing Jailbreak Detection
+title: Testing Anti-Debugging Detection
 masvs_v1_levels:
 - R
 ---

 ## Overview

-To test for jailbreak detection install the app on a jailbroken device.

-**Launch the app and see what happens:**
+In order to test for anti-debugging detection you can try to attach a debugger to the app and see what happens.

-If it implements jailbreak detection, you might notice one of the following things:

-- The app crashes and closes immediately, without any notification.
-- A pop-up window indicates that the app won't run on a jailbroken device.

-Note that crashes might be an indicator of jailbreak detection but the app may be crashing for any other reasons, e.g. it may have a bug.
-We recommend to test the app on non-jailbroken device first, especially when you're testing preproduction versions.

-**Launch the app and try to bypass Jailbreak Detection using an automated tool:**

-If it implements jailbreak detection, you might be able to see indicators of that in the output of the tool.
-See section ["Automated Jailbreak Detection Bypass"](#automated-jailbreak-detection-bypass).

-**Reverse Engineer the app:**

-The app might be using techniques that are not implemented in the automated tools that you've used.
-If that's the case you must reverse engineer the app to find proofs.
-See section ["Manual Jailbreak Detection Bypass"](#manual-jailbreak-detection-bypass).
+The app should respond in some way.
+For example by:

+- Alerting the user and asking for accepting liability.
+- Preventing execution by gracefully terminating.
+- Securely wiping any sensitive data stored on the device.
+- Reporting to a backend server, e.g, for fraud detection.

+Try to hook or reverse engineer the app using the methods from section ["Anti-Debugging Detection"](#anti-debugging-detection).

+Next, work on bypassing the detection and answer the following questions:

+- Can the mechanisms be bypassed trivially (e.g., by hooking a single API function)?
+- How difficult is identifying the detection code via static and dynamic analysis?
+- Did you need to write custom code to disable the defenses?
+How much time did you need?
+- What is your assessment of the difficulty of bypassing the mechanisms?